JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 itself, when apparent to the Eyes; and we find the Burthen of Anxiety greater, by much, than the Evil which we are anxious about.”

-The man who doesn’t believe in ROBINSON CRUSOE, after THAT, is a man with a screw loose in his understanding, or a man lost in the mist of his own self-conceit!
+The man who doesn’t believe in _Robinson Crusoe_, after _That_, is a man with a screw loose in his understanding, or a man lost in the mist of his own self-conceit!
 Argument is thrown away upon him; and pity is better reserved for some person with a livelier faith.